cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ### There's more!

 Random nonces are also aggregated, and at no point we are verifying that they are authentic.
-The exploit method is a bit trickier, so I'll try my best to explain it.
+The exploit method is a bit trickier, I recommend you to read [this article](https://conduition.io/cryptography/wagner/) by conduition on the subject if you want to know the details.

 ## Rust Implementation